Private portraits – FAQs

 What is the process for commissioning a drawing?

 If you’re considering commissioning a drawing, get in touch to let me know which type and size commission you’re interested in and whether you have a deadline in mind.
-I will let you know if that’s possible and then send a booking form for you to complete which will provide me with information I need to complete your commission.
+It can also be helpful to see one or two photos at this stage so I have a visual reference to the subject matter being discussed.
+If I have capacity to complete the commission within your required timeframe, I will send a booking form for you to complete which will provide me with information I need to undertake your commission.

 I will need a 50% deposit to secure your booking.
 Please be sure you have read and agree to my terms and conditions before making any payment.